secmc/plugin/docs/plugin-architecture.md

 ## 4. Event Routing

 The manager sends events to plugins based on their subscriptions.
-Current events include:
+Current events include values from the `EventType` enum, such as:

 * `PLAYER_JOIN` / `PLAYER_QUIT`
 * `CHAT`
 * `COMMAND`
-* `BLOCK_BREAK`
+* `PLAYER_BLOCK_BREAK`
 * `WORLD_CLOSE`

 Events carry minimal data required for action correlation (player UUID, name, coordinates).
 Plugins can correlate